hbctraining/spatial_nanocourse/lessons/visium_hd.md

 )
 ```

-We can see that the excitatory neurons are located in layers at varying cortical depths, as expected
+We can see that the excitatory neurons are located in layers at varying cortical depths, as expected.

 ```
 Idents(cortex) <- "full_first_type"